ProjectFTS/FTS_MOBILE/README.md

 ## Releases - Android

-The initial release of FTSCoin FTSVault is built for the Android mobile platform.
+The initial release of FTSCoin FTS Wallet is built for the Android mobile platform.
 We have plans for an IOS release at a later time.
-Check the [FTSCoin FTSVault Releases page](https://github.com/ProjectFTS/ftscoin-mobile-wallet/releases) for the latest release.
+Check the [FTSCoin FTS Wallet Releases page](https://github.com/ProjectFTS/ftscoin-mobile-wallet/releases) for the latest release.

 ### Initial Setup